 After establishing Ambleside Online (AO) fit our criteria, integrating technology was a top priority.
 We already had Kindle Fires for each member of our family, so having tablets made it easier to find the older, classical book selections at either free or at minimal cost!
 Thankfully, the only cost for the first year using AO (Year 2) “living” books was Trial and Triumph for $12 via Kindle.
 This was delightful news for a frugal mom like me!

 Now we can move onto how technology made a huge impact on simplifying our homeschooling methods.
 Since my daughter at 9 did not enjoy reading, we took turns reading each chapter assigned.
-We all sat down and took turns reading a section and then each child was responsible for (as Charlotte Mason calls it) “narrating” each book.
+We all sat down and took turns reading a section.
+Then, each child was responsible for (as Charlotte Mason calls it) “narrating” each book.
 This was the beauty of having several Kindles at our disposal.
-We didn’t have to purchase several copies of books or take turns handing the book over to the next person.
+We didn’t have to purchase more than one copy of a book or take turns handing the book over to the next person.
 Easy Peasy!

 I also required our children to follow along visually when reading to help improve their reading skills.
 Overall, it made learning and teaching simple, yet exciting for them.
 For example, reading the book Pilgrims Progress was a favorite for our children.
 Our FREE Kindle version of the book noted the character’s part and each child was assigned a different character part.
 My son would typically be “Christian” and my daughter would be “Hope” or “Faith”.
 I would always be the narrator as most scenes typically contained 2 characters dialoguing between each other.
 My kids always were thrilled to read this book together and made it interactive and fun.

 At the beginning of Year 2, I took on most of the reading for Little Duke (a difficult book to read and understand for a 9 and 7-year-old).
 I would pick one book from the list to listen to in the car.
-I would download the FREE audio version from the computer and burn the chapters onto CDs.
+Then, I’d download the FREE audio version from the computer and burn the chapters onto CDs.
 We used this method as our vehicle lacked the new technology most vehicles have today such as Bluetooth.
 We spend a lot of time in the car going back and forth from various activities.
-Listening to audio CDs not only helped my children academically they also surprisingly cut down on sibling fighting and boredom.
+Listening to audio CDs not only helped my children academically, they cut down on sibling fighting and boredom.

 Hymns, Composers, and Folk Songs are an important part of our weekly program.
 Youtube is our go-to app for reinforcement in these areas.
 Every month I create a Youtube playlist to include the assigned monthly composer’s song, hymn and folk song listed on Ambleside Online.
 First, you search on your subject, review several videos, and then select the right-hand dots to add it to your playlist.